-Dr. Robert Gannon, Head Room 2035 Bailey Science Center
+Dr. Robert Gannon, Head Room 2035, Bailey Science Center

-The Department of Biology has a program of courses leading to a Bachelor of Science degree with a major in biology.
+The Department of Biology has two programs of courses-one leading to a Bachelor of Science degree with a major in biology and one to a Bachelor of Arts degree with a major in biology.
 In addition, the Master of Science with a major in biology is also offered.
 The department also participates in several pre-professional programs such as pre-dental hygiene, pre-occupational therapy, pre-physical therapy, pre-respiratory therapy, pre-optometry, and medical technology.